No Matter Our Culture or Heritage, All People are Drawn to the Mountaintop

 - Finally, it is lashed to a wooden handle with cordage that is hand twisted and braided from coconut fiber.
 The handles were generally carved from Koa.

 We encourage visitors to respect this spiritual significance.
 If you find yourself at the summit during sunrise, you are invited to participate in chants that greet the morning sun.
-A good thing to keep in mind, is, you are in a sacred area, an ancient Hawaiian Church, without the building.
+A good thing to keep in mind is that you are in a sacred area, an ancient Hawaiian Church, without the building.

 1.45 million people visit Haleakalā National Park every year.